swangL/AutoML/README.md

 |Dataset| choose which dataset to train the child network in| HALFMOONS, MNIST (CONV for convolutional implementation), PARTICLE, PARTICLECONV|
 |Learning_rate| The learning_rate of the controller| any float, a good value is often 0.01|
 |Control_arch|The architecture of the controller, this specifies wether to use entropy and the baselines| static, dynamic, moving, with entropy estatic, edynamic, emoving

+# Jupyter notebook

+In the top level of the folder there is an interactive jupyter notebook example, which showcases how we implemented the controller and such.
+This is a scraped version which only focus on Half Moon as dataset, and with entropy and moving baseline implemented.